Pepto Bismol Canada

 Pepto Bismol History & About

-Pepto-Bismol was invented back in 1901 by New york doctor.
-It was originally sold as a infant dirrhea remedy.
-It then was aquired by P&G Company in 1982.
+Pepto-Bismol was invented back in 1901 by a New York doctor.
+As an infant diarrhea remedy.
+P&G Company then acquired it in 1982.

 Pepto-Bismo can be bought at any drug store across Canada.
 It’s used to treat minor digestive products such as heartburn, nausea, diarrhea and upset stomach.